 All commercially sexually exploited children are defined as juvenile sex trafficking victims.
 Texas's sex trafficking and CSEC laws do not prohibit a defense based on the willingness of the minor to engage in the commercial sex act.
-Texas's prostitution laws do not prohibit the criminalization of minors under 18, but case law has held that a child under 14 may not be charged with prostitution.
-Although a juvenile sex trafficking victim faces criminalization for commercial sex acts committed as a result of their victimization. he or she may assert an affirmative defense based on being trafficked.
-Additionally, a juvenile sex trafficking victim may be able to avoid a delinquency adjudication through participation in the Trafficked Persons Program, but entrance to the program is not mandated.
+Texas law does not prohibit the criminalization of minors for prostitution offenses, but it does provide several avenues for commercially sexually exploited youth to avoid being adjudicated delinquent or criminally prosecuted for the crime of prostitution, including classification of the case as conduct indicating a need for supervision, deferred adjudication coupled with participation in the Trafficked Persons Program, or an affirmative defense.
 Specialized services are available under the Governor's Program for Victims of Child Sex Trafficking.
-For purposes of child welfare involvement, the definition of "abuse" includes child sex trafficking, CSEC, prostitution, and ICSE; however, child protective services is only required to investigate reports of abuse, neglect, or exploitation committed by a "person responsible for a child's care, custody, or welfare."
-Crime victims' compensation is available for victims of CSEC and trafficking offenses, and child sex trafficking victims are exempt from some ineligibility requireperformance by a child is a punishable by up to 10 years imprisonment and a \$10,000 fine (or up to 20 years imprisonment and a \$10,000 fine when the victim is under 14).
-Financial penalties may include fines, asset forfeiture, and restitution.
-No laws in Texas specifically address sex tourism.
+For purposes of child welfare involvement, the definition of "abuse" includes child sex trafficking, CSEC, prostitution, and CSAM; however, child protective services is only required to investigate reports of abuse, neglect, or exploitation committed by a "person responsible for a child's care, custody, or welfare."
+Crime victims' compensation is available for victims of CSEC and trafficking offenses, and child sex trafficking victims are exempt from some ineligibility requirements.

-ments.
 Victim-friendly trial procedures are available to sex trafficking and CSEC victims, which may encourage them to pursue justice, including the ability to testify through closed circuit television and the inadmissibility of evidence of crimes or acts committed by sex trafficking and CSEC victims under 18; however, victims may be required under statute to testify about sex trafficking offenses.
-Texas law allows child sex trafficking victims to seal delinquency records related to their trafficking victimization after a waiting period or upon completion of a trafficked persons program; the sealing order results in automatic vacatur of the underlying adjudication.
-Offenders of sex trafficking of a minor, compelling prostitution of a minor, and possession or promotion of ICSE are required to pay victim restitution, and a court may order offenders convicted of other crimes to pay victim restitution.
+Texas law allows child sex trafficking victims to seal certain juvenile records after a waiting period or upon completion of a trafficked persons program; the sealing order results in automatic vacatur of the underlying adjudication.
+Offenders of sex trafficking of a minor, compelling prostitution of a minor, and possession or promotion of CSAM are required to pay victim restitution, and a court may order offenders convicted of other crimes to pay victim restitution.
 A victim of sex trafficking also has a civil cause of action against an offender.
 A criminal action for sex trafficking and compelling prostitution may be brought at any time, while a prosecution for the crime of sexual performance by a child under 17 must be brought within 20 years of the victim turning 18.
-For civil actions, the statute of limitations for sex trafficking or compelling prostitution is 15 years.
+For civil actions, the statute of limitations for sex trafficking or compelling prostitution is 30 years.